digiltd/oh-rtd-test/Bluetooth-Binding.md

 For each item you can configure whether to observe: only paired, unpaired or all devices.

-For installation of the binding, please see Wiki page [[Bindings]].

 #### Restrictions

 Binding is not working for Windows 8.1 (both 32 and 64 bit) and MAC OS (Yosemite).